CybercentreCanada/assemblyline4_docs/docs/installation/deployment_migration.md

 You can copy the contents of `config.yml` and place them in the `configuration` key of your `values.yaml`

-!!! warning "Some configuration values are oriented towards the Docker-Compose appliance, so change values where applicable."
+!!! warning "Some configuration values are oriented towards the Docker Compose appliance, so change values where applicable."

 ### Extra Configurations